ThinkDataEd/curriculum/docs/unit4/lesson11.md

     Time, it means that as the years after 1999 pass, the movie IMBD ratings decrease.***</span>

 5. Quickwrite: What if we had a plot with **no association**?
-Ask students to sketch what they think a scatterplot that shows no association looks like.
-A correct sketch will show a scatterplot with data points that show no positive or negative association; no trend or pattern.
+Ask students to sketch what they think a scatterplot that shows no association looks like. <span style="color:grey">***Answer: A correct sketch will show a scatterplot with data points that show no positive or negative association; no trend or pattern.
 There would be no association or a very weak one.
-The data would be scattered.
+The data would be scattered.***</span>

 6. Select a couple of sketches to share with the whole class.
 Discuss why the sketches show no association.